ibm-cloud-docs/log-analysis/kube_reset_ingestion.md

 {:note: .note}

-# Resetting the ingestion key used by a Kubernetes cluster to forward logs to an {{site.data.keyword.la_full_notm}} instance
+# Resetting the ingestion key that is used by a Kubernetes cluster to forward logs to an {{site.data.keyword.la_full_notm}} instance
 {: #kube_reset}

 If the ingestion key that you use to forward logs from a cluster to an {{site.data.keyword.la_full_notm}} instance in the {{site.data.keyword.cloud_notm}} is compromised, you must reset the key and update the Kubernetes cluster configuration to use the new ingestion key.